 Amy Adams is a natural dark blonde, but as the LIGHT WARM soft she is, red hair looks completely natural on her.
-The difference between the LIGHT WARM soft and the CLEAR WARM soft, is that the LIGHT WARM version is more delicate.
-They will often have pale skin and delicate features, which is also what makes them perfect for the red head look.
+The difference between the LIGHT WARM soft and the CLEAR WARM soft, is that the LIGHT WARM version can be a little more delicate, because of their autumn influence.
+They will often have pale skin and delicate features, which is also what makes them perfect for the red head look (they can look like any other LIGHT WARM too thought).
 A CLEAR WARM soft, can often look great as brunettes as well, while the LIGHT WARM soft can in many cases be too delicate for a deep chocolate brown look.
 It can look nice, but softer such as a rondette hair is recommended instead.

 As for all LIGHT WARMs, the black and white look is always best if it's done in more of a ivory with black look.
 More ivory, less black.
 Fresh colored lips and a winged eye liner will also help to compete with the contrast of the harsh black and white contrast of the outfit.
 If you look at the difference between the image above and below, you can tell that the image above is a better look for Amy Adams.

 Not all red heads are autumn types, and the photos below is a good example of how deep, saturated, dirty colors, or an autumn look in general, is the wrong look for the LIGHT WARM soft.
 If you want an autumn look, do it with colors resembling autumn colors on the LIGHT WARM chart.
 Or, borrow colors that are fresh enough from the MUTED WARM or SOFT WARM.
 Dirty, deep and muted colors are not for you.